cztomsik/graffiti/docs/webrender.md

   - webrender does this for us and provides an api

 ## webrender api
-  - webrender retains some info about the scene so it can do scrolling/zooming and hitbox testing for us (without rebuilding the scene), so it is not entirely stateless but I wouldn't call it retained-mode either (we don't directly manage any instances of anything)
+  - webrender retains some info about the scene so it can do scrolling/zooming and hitbox testing for us (without rebuilding the scene), so it is not entirely stateless but I wouldn't call it retained-mode either (we don't hold instances of anything)
   - api is useful for font-loading, text measurements, font glyph resolving but also for sending **transactions**
   - nothing is rendered unless transaction is sent (and async **processed**, which is when we swap buffers, etc.)
   - even scrolling/zooming has to be sent in trasaction